valdivj/process_train/README.md

  Nvidia tech blog experiment 3 follow up.
-This is a copy of the jupyter note book with additional cells for exporting trained model to a Nvidia Xavier NX or a jetson nano.
+This is a copy of the jupyter note book with additional cells for exporting a trained model to a Nvidia Xavier NX or a jetson nano.
 Plus some files that may be usefull.
 Here is link to accompanying video.